 New Guinea highlanders had developed sophisticated farming methods, to the point that modern European agronomists haven't quite fathomed yet why certain traditional methods work where well-intentioned European farming innovations fail.
 However, the low protein content of dietary staples, the lack of domesticated animals for traction, the overall limited available area for highland agriculture, and the highly fragmented nature of New Guinea's populations and the chronic warfare between them, kept the total population of traditional New Guinea below one million, far too low to develop the technology, writing and political systems that arose among populations of tens of millions in Southwest Asia, China, the Andes and Mesoamerica.

 In terms of the great distances it covered, the Austronesian expansion was one of the biggest population movements of the past 6,000 years.
 It completed mankind's occupation of the most isolated permanently habitable corners of our planet.
 Austronesian languages are spoken today from Madagascar to Easter Island, across two-thirds of the world's circumference.
 At the basis of this expansion stood the invention of the double-outrigger sailing canoe, a stable watercraft for deep-sea fishing and long-range maritime travel, still widely used in Indonesia today.
-Taiwan Strait, separating the island of the same name from mainland Southern China, is where the Austronesians initially developed the skills required for long-distance overwater colonization.
+Taiwan Strait, separating the island of the same name from mainland southern China, is where the Austronesians initially developed the skills required for long-distance overwater colonization.
 Following the successful occupation of Taiwan around 5,500 years ago, the Austronesians worked their way south through the Philippine archipelago around 5,000 years ago, to reach the islands of Borneo, Sulawesi and Timor around 4,500 years ago, and the islands of Java and Sumatra around 4,000 years ago.
 Around 3,600 years ago the Austronesians suddenly appear in the New Guinea region, almost simultaneously on the island of Halmahera in the Moluccas, in the Bismarck Archipelago, and in the Solomon Islands.

 Wherever the food-producing Austronesians settled, they either completely replaced the previously established hunter-gatherers or else reduced them to relic populations on suboptimal or marginal lands.
-However, the Austronesians failed to make much headway on New Guinea itself, presumably because the subcontinental island was already occupied by food-producing Papuans in sufficiently high densities to resist the invaders.
+However, the Austronesians failed to make much headway on New Guinea itself, presumably because the subcontinental island already was occupied by food-producing Papuans in sufficiently high densities to resist the invaders.
 Closely related Austronesian languages eventually did become established throughout the Raja Ampat archipelago off New Guinea's western tip, much of the coastal and insular Geelvink or Cenderawasih Bay region, and further in isolated pockets along the northern and southeastern coasts of New Guinea.
 Today, the speakers of these languages physically are variably intermediate between highland Papuans with their dark skin and tightly coiled hair, and Malays or Polynesians with their light skin and straight hair.
 Fine details of the characteristics and distribution of Austronesian versus Non-Austronesian or Papuan languages in northern New Guinea also attest to the prolonged contact over thousands of years between the newly invading Austronesians and the previously established Papuans.
 In fact, both the Austronesian and Papuan languages of the region show massive influences from each other's vocabulary and grammar, to the point that it is sometimes impossible to determine whether a language is essentially Papuan with Austronesian influences or the other way round.